-- Teams that exhibition must adhere to the Recreation Division document and Level Safety Rules. - A team of less than 5 participants may perform as exhibition only. - Exhibition performances will NOT compete against another team, will NOT be scored, but WILL receive routine critique from judges. - CheerAbilities (Special Athlete) exhibition teams may only perform level 1 and 2 skills.
+- Teams that exhibition must adhere to the Recreation Division document and Level Safety Rules. - A team of less than 5 participants may perform as exhibition only. - Exhibition performances will NOT compete against another team and will NOT be scored. - CheerAbilities (Special Athlete) exhibition teams may only perform level 1 and 2 skills.